edupinhata/edupinhata.github.io/Microblog.md

 # 2025

+**December/25**
+- **22/12:** Definetly it's hard to keep the constance of posting here.
+I need a better tool to microblog.
+Since last update, a lot of crazy things happened.
+This is why I was away.
+Need to reorganize my life.
+This is what I expect to do in my vacations.

 **September/25**
 - **19/09:** Finished watching moving and realized again that my life is out of controll.
 I need to take action to recover controll.
 - **18/09:** Sermon about being filled with Holly Spirit.
 Whatched Moving.